This post contains affiliate links. Read the full disclosure here.

 Brownies have to be one of my favorite desserts ever, and the only way to make it even better?
 A delicious nutella layer!
 These nutella brownies use a similar method to my Biscoff brownies, so the chocolate hazelnut spread is chilled in the freezer – giving you a delicious hint of Nutella in every bite!

-Why You'll Love These Nutella Brownies
+Why You’ll Love My Nutella Brownies

 • These brownies only need 8 ingredients, so they’re perfect when you don’t have a lot of ingredients in your pantry.